-To build all kind of images with SUSE Manager, you will need to create and configure a build host.
-Build hosts are Salt minions running SLES 12 or later.
-The following steps will guide you though the initial configuration for a build host.
+To build images with Uyuni, you will need to create and configure a build host.
+Build hosts are Salt minions running SUSE Linux Enterprise 12 or later.
+This section guides you though the initial configuration for a build host.

-From the SUSE Manager{webui} perform the following steps to configure a build host.
+From the Uyuni Web UI perform these steps to configure a build host.

-- 1. Select a minion that will be designated as a build host from the Systems > Overview page. - 2.
-From the System Details page for the selected minion assign the containers modules by going to Software > Software Channels and enable SLE-Module-Containers12-Pool and SLE-Module-Containers12-Updates.
+- 1. Select a minion to be designated as a build host from the Systems > Overview page. - 2.
+From the System Details page for the selected minion assign the containers modules by going to Software > Software Channels and enabling SLE-Module-Containers12-Pool and SLE-Module-Containers12-Updates.
 Confirm by clicking Change Subscriptions.

-- 3. From the System Details > Properties page, enable the Add-on System Type Container Build Host and confirm by selecting Update Properties. - 4.
-Install all required packages by applying the Highstate.
-From the system's details page select States > Highstate and select Apply Highstate.
-Alternatively apply a Highstate from the command line by executing state.highstate from command line of the SUSE Manager server.
+- 3. From the System Details > Properties page, enable Add-on System Type and Container Build Host and confirm by clicking Update Properties. - 4.
+Install all required packages by applying Highstate.
+From the system details page select States > Highstate and click Apply Highstate.
+Alternatively, apply Highstate from the Uyuni Server command line: